ovh/docs/pages/public_cloud/public_cloud_databases/information_01_security_overview/guide.en-gb.md

 You can activate vRack option at the subsription step or after and have your private network for your Database project.
 [The configuration of your private network could be done by following this link](/pages/public_cloud/public_cloud_databases/databases_08_vrack).

 ### 8.5 HDS option
-HDS option could be activated on the service.
+HDS option could be activated on the service.<br>
-This option is available only for "Business" and "Entreprise" plans for this service.
+This option is available only for "Business" and "Entreprise" plans for this service.<br>
 The subscription to the Business support level is at least mandatory to maintain necessary requirements.

 ## 9.Reversibility
 You can  import and export your data  following recommndations provided by editors for each Database engine technology.
-Here are some examples :
+Here are some examples :<br>
-For MongoDB, you can refer to this link : https://www.mongodb.com/docs/compass/current/import-export/ For Redis, you can refer to this link : https://docs.redis.com/latest/rs/databases/import-export/
+For MongoDB, you can refer to this link : https://www.mongodb.com/docs/compass/current/import-export/<br>
+For Redis, you can refer to this link : https://docs.redis.com/latest/rs/databases/import-export/

 ### 9.1 Erasure of customer data
-Once you destroy your public cloud project (your Database project) on the control panel, all allocated ressources are relased automtically including keys encryption used.
+Once you destroy your public cloud project (your Database project) on the control panel, all allocated ressources are relased automtically including keys encryption used.<br>
 As the encryption keys are unique for each project, it will be deleated after service decommmissioning.
 Data could not be retrieved after.